gaetanserre/LiSA/README.md

 # LiSA

-LiSA is a path tracing render engine developped in C++ using Optix.
+LiSA is a path tracing render engine developped in C++ using NVidia Optix.

 LiSA runs in multiple CUDA cores and uses the Monte-Carlo rendering technique associated with a simple Lambertian BSDF.

+LiSA aims to use an unique rendering algorithm but with easely interchangable BSDF.

 You can see some examples of rendered images [here](#Some-images).